bcbio/bcbio_validations/gatk4/README.md

 ## Somatic NA12878/NA24385 mixture

-This is a sequenced mixture dataset of two Genome in a Bottle samples simulating a lower frequency set of call.
+This is a sequenced mixture dataset of two Genome in a Bottle samples simulating a lower frequency set of calls.
 It has a 90x tumor genome consisting of 30% NA12878 (tumor) and 70% NA24385 (germline) and a 30x normal genome of NA24385.
 Unique NA12878 variants are somatic variations at 15% and 30%.